International-Data-Spaces-Association/IDS-testbed/Testbed/CurrentStateOfThings.md

 ## Isolated components (DSC, MB, DAPS, TC)
 ### DataspaceConnector
-Working by itself
+Functional on its own, isolated

 ### Broker
-Working by itself (still checking some issues with the API, waiting response from developers)
+Still checking some issues with the API, waiting response from developers

 ### DAPS
-Working by itself
+Functional on its own, isolated

 ### Trusted Connector
 Not working (last response: Unfortunately we do not have the capacity to offer this kind of support and I cannot help you in this case.
 I'm sorry and I hope you will understand.)